mbarkz/console-fiances/README.md

 ## Usage

-To access the fiancial analysis
+To access the fiancial analysis open the git page, right click > inspect > navigate to "console"

-To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
-Then, using the relative filepath, add it to your README using the following syntax:

     ```md
     ![Screen grab of console](assets/images/screenshot.png)